kimmoal/cybersecuritybase-project/README.md

 URL: http://localhost:8080/messages/{username}

 After registering, the user has the chance to send messages to other users in the system and to themselves.
-These messages are intended to have HTML structure, so the HTML encoding has been turned off to introduce the developers own homebrew input validation scheme.
+These messages are intended to have HTML structure, so the HTML encoding has been turned off in the Thymeleaf template `messages.html` with the `th:utext` to introduce the developers own homebrew input validation scheme in the service `SanitizerService`.
 It is based on a blacklist of strings that are removed from the message body, so it is easily defeated.

 Example message body: `<sCript>alert('xss!');</sCript>`

+**FIX**: A more quick fix would turn off the grand, homebrew sanitization scheme and use `th:text` in place.
+Downside is that the message can't have any markup language associated with it anymore.
+The developer could introduce some flavour of markdown formatting which would get rendered with Thymeleaf in to HTML.

-**FIX**: With user generated, free-form messages such as these, they should be stored as-is without any modifications to the database.
+With user generated, free-form messages such as these, they should be stored as-is without any modifications to the database.
 When they are displayed, they should be modified to fit the context of the consumer, in this case the browser.
-If the messages are transferred to some other medium, such as SMS messages, different sanitation should occur (strip HTML tags etc.).
+If the messages are transferred to some other medium, such as SMS messages, the body should be sanitized in the context of a text message (strip HTML tags, shorten urls or insert abbreviations etc.).
-In this case the developer could introduce some flavour of markdown formatting which will get rendered to HTML every time a request is made.

 ### A4: Indirect user reference